Mevia/slate/source/includes/_resources_recipients.md

 ### Query Parameters
 Parameter              | Format  | Description
 ---------              | ------- | -----------
-prescription_id        | Integer | ID of the prescription
 notification_policy_id | Integer | ID of the notification policy

 ## Create a recipient to a notification